crispinalan/formant-synthesizer/README.md

 ## Summary

-Unfortunately, I could not get get statisfactory results in terms of audible speech with this apporach to speech synthesis.
+Unfortunately, I could not get get statisfactory results in terms of audible speech with this approach to speech synthesis.
 This was dissapointing.
 [Talk Calendar](https://github.com/crispinalan/talkcalendar) uses a phoneme based synthesizer.